Lipen/discrete-math-course/typst/lec-relations.typ

 ]

 #note[
-  This definition works both for _finite_ and countably infinite sets.
+  This characterization works both for _finite_ and countably infinite sets, and is often easier to use than constructing a full bijection!
 ]

 == Infinite Subsets of Natural Numbers